Lady!!: Characters

-Richard Russell is the father of the Viscount of Marble.
+Richard Russell is the father of the Viscount of Marble and Sarah and Lynn's emotionally abusive grandfather.
 Brooding and serious, he refuses to recognize Lynn as a member of the family because of her origin.
-He is pressuring George to marry Magdalene Waverley to solve his money problems, to the point of offering to accept Lynn into the family if he does, or the Marble Mansion will be taken.
+He pressures George to marry Magdalene Waverley to solve his money problems, to the point of offering to accept Lynn into the family if he does, or the Marble Mansion will be taken.